-Why Businesses are Shifting to Lithium Iron Phosphate Batteries to Power Their Operations
+Why Businesses are Shifting to Lithium Iron Phosphate Battery Technology to Power Their Operations

 Even car manufacturers are getting on board with finding new ways to power their electric vehicles (EVs).
 Tesla’s shift is the most notable example of this new trend, with half of all EVs manufactured in Q1 powered with LFP batteries.
 Volkswagen has plans to start using LFP batteries in smaller vehicles, and Ford is also looking into the viability of making the transition to these more eco-friendly batteries.